 4 pm: Settle into your stay

-Book convenient accommodations right in the heart of Jamestown at La Quinta Inn & Suites by Wyndham Jamestown, the DoubleTree by Hilton Jamestown, or for a truly luxurious stay, the Chautauqua Harbor Hotel - Jamestown.
-At the Chautauqua Harbor Hotel, located in a beautiful and quaint lake front community on the shores of historic Chautauqua Lake in Celoron, deluxe guest rooms and suites feature luxurious sleep sets with spa inspired amenities, and patios with views of the lake!
+Book convenient accommodations right in the heart of Jamestown at La Quinta Inn & Suites by Wyndham Jamestown, the DoubleTree by Hilton Jamestown, or for a truly luxurious stay, the Chautauqua Harbor Hotel.
+Located in a beautiful and quaint lake front community on the shores of historic Chautauqua Lake, this hotel offers deluxe rooms and suites which feature luxurious sleep sets with spa inspired amenities and patios with views of the lake!

 7 pm: Dinner at the Pub